Aging and Your Eyes

-Age sometimes brings changes that weaken your eyes, but there are things you can do to maintain lifelong eye and overall health.
+Age sometimes brings changes that weaken your vision and eyes, but there are things you can do to maintain lifelong eye and overall health.
 The solution may be as simple as using brighter lights around the house to help prevent accidents caused by weak eyesight or seeing your doctor more frequently to screen for age-related diseases.

 Preventing eye problems